EU-US DATA PRIVACY FRAMEWORK, UK EXTENSION TO THE EU-US DATA PRIVACY FRAMEWORK AND SWISS-US DATA PRIVACY FRAMEWORK PRIVACY POLICY

 ABB will not provide “choice” when disclosure is made to a third party that is acting as an agent to perform task(s) on behalf of and under the instructions of ABB.
 ABB shall always enter into a contract with such an agent to protect the confidentiality and security of your personal data.

 ABB will obtain the express consent (opt in) from individuals if Sensitive Information is to be: (a) disclosed to a Third Party; or (b) used for a purpose other than those for which it was originally collected or subsequently authorized by the individuals through the exercise of opt-in choice.
 ABB will treat as sensitive any Personal Data received from a Third Party that identifies and treats it as sensitive.
+Please note the Data Subject’s affirmative consent is not required for us to disclose this data when it is in their vital interests or that of another person; as necessary for the establishment of

 ACCOUNTABILITY FOR ONWARD TRANSFER.

-ABB may transfer Human Resources Data to Third Parties and third-party agents as set forth the Notice / Choice – Employee Personal Data Addendum to this Privacy Policy
+ABB may transfer Human Resources Data to Third Parties and third-party agents as set forth the Notice / Choice – Employee Personal Data Addendum to this Privacy Policy.

 ABB may transfer Business Contact Data to third parties, including service providers, who act as agents to perform task(s) on behalf of and under the instructions of ABB for purposes related to those set forth above.